famior01/savior-clone/README.md

 - [X] Finding of profiles
 - [ ] Recommendation of profiles base on location, mutual friends
 - [X] Notification of receiving friend Request
-- [X] ability to accept friend request
-- [X] ability to reject friend request
-- [X] ability to send friend request
-- [X] ability to remove friend
-- [X] ability to block friend
-- [X] ability to unblock friend
-- [X] ability to report friend
-- [X] ability to unreport friend
-- [X] ability to mute friend
-- [X] ability to unmute friend
-- [X] ability to follow friend
-- [X] ability to unfollow friend
-- [X] ability to add friend to group
-- [X] ability to remove friend from group
-- [X] ability to create group
-- [X] ability to update group
-- [X] ability to delete group
-- [X] ability to add friend to group

 ## 2. Islamic Posts